 Heather asked a really useful question the other day on the Attachment-Focused Google Group, and I thought it might be useful to post my response here for more general perusal.
 (Noting that I have changed language to ensure confidentiality).

 The target of mother is so large and pervasive I’m not sure I can break it down.

-To which, my (Mark Brayne’s) reponse:
+To which, my (Mark Brayne’s) response:

 This kind of presentation, I have to say, is almost my favourite.
 A new distressing event every week, triggering self-esteem and overwhelm experiences that are all rooted in the same early childhood programming.

-And, yes, I’m afraid it almost always goes back, in my experience, to mum – not in the sense of blaming her or holding her primarily responsible for the child/adult’s distress, but reflecting how said child learned, or didn’t, to self-soothe in those earliest formative years.
+And, yes, I’m afraid it almost always goes back, in my experience, to Mum – not in the sense of blaming her or holding her primarily responsible for the child/adult’s distress, but reflecting how said child learned, or didn’t, to self-soothe in those earliest formative years.
 It’s how evolution works, and any colleagues who’ve come on my recent Unleash workshops will know that I now bang on about this incessantly.